 I am a self-tought software developer, an I started to code Comal-80 on my Commodore 128D as a boy.
 However, after ground school I went to business high-school for 3 years.
 I thought a grade in economics was what I should aim for.
 After that, approx 1991 I got into what back then was called "Handelshøjskolen i Aarhus", studying a combination of economics and IT, in danish called "HA Dat".
 However, somehow I did not notice that I liked the programming classes (Pascal) much more than all other classes.
-I should have stopped "HA Dat" and studied what is similar to software engineer, instead.
+I should have stopped "HA Dat" and instead studied what is similar to software engineer.

-What instead happened was that I did not finish "HA Dat" - despite only needing two exams - instead I got 2 new jobs, job 1 in the morning teaching IT at ground school level and job 2 in the afternoon was as a keyenter at United Parcel Service, both jobs in Aarhus in 1995.
+What happened was that I did not finish "HA Dat" - despite only needing two exams - instead I got 2 new jobs, job 1 in the morning teaching IT at ground school level and job 2 in the afternoon as a keyenter at United Parcel Service, both jobs in Aarhus in 1995.
 In early 1997 I got promoted to Export Clerk at United Parcel Service in Kolding, however still doing 2 jobs.

 Late 1998 I got offered a job as a software tester at Stibo in Aarhus, now I only had to do 1 job.
 I tested installation of programs on Windows operating systems, I tested the program features and I tested that the programs contained the correct data.
 During a 2 year period as I did the testing, I also developed software that automated the software testing on data quality.
 That enabled me to advance to becoming a web developer for Stibo and changed from developing testing software in Pascal on Windows OS to developing web applications in Java and develop installation-software for Windows OS - two very different skill sets.
 I also set up new webservers to host client web shops (developed in Java) using Apache and IBM WebSphere Java Application servers.
 I held many interal courses to train other colleges to set up and maintain such Java-based solutions.
 I held that job until late 2004 where I was laid off due to economic difficulties at Stibo at that time.

 In 2005 my family moved form Aarhus to Esbjerg and I started my own small software development business, where I developed my own Content Management System.
-At this time I bought a white paper about technical SEO and my passion for technical SEO got started.
+At this time I bought a white paper about technical SEO and my interest for technical SEO got started.
 I built all the technical SEO - I knew about at the time - into my CMS.
 However, I am a software developer, not a business man, so I decided to stop my business.
 Instead I took a job as a software developer and technical SEO consultant at OP.dk (no longer exists).

 Software developer and SEO jobs: